-The International Business Companies (Amendment) Act 2003 states that all all international business companies formed in BVI must establish and maintain a Register of Directors, whereby the initial director is appointed within 30 days of incorporation.
-Further statutory requirements are minimal, and flexible.
+The Business Companies Act states that all business companies formed in BVI must establish and maintain a Register of Directors, whereby the initial director is appointed within 30 days of incorporation.
+Further statutory requirements are minimal and flexible.

 - No corporate secretary

 - No minimum capitalization required